 Questions should be geared to find out more about the applicant - expanding on the information supplied on a CV and cover letter and assessing whether their professional experience is suited to the role.
 Here are our tips for the best phone interview questions to ask candidates.

 1. What made you apply for this position?

 Does your candidate sound like they want the job?
 Look for a passionate answer.
 You want a candidate who really cares about getting hired by you, rather than someone who sounds indifferent and apathetic.
 Genuine enthusiasm shows that your candidate believes they have what it takes to succeed in the role.

 Phone screening questions allow you to gauge whether an applicant has the essential minimum experience or skills required for the role – such as expertise with a certain piece of software or a key qualification.
 Example screening questions might be:

 Do you have PRINCE2 certification?

-Screening questions will always be determined by the type of role you are recruiting for - and should be led by the job description.
+Phone screening questions to ask candidates will always be determined by the type of role you are recruiting for – and should be led by the job description.
 They are a simple way to make sure no unsuitable applicants make it through to an in-person interview and can be as simple as yes/no questions.